 Concerns Regarding the Status of Human Embryos

-A human embryo, even at its earliest stages, commands our reverence and makes a serious moral claim on us, although not a claim identical to that of a more developed human life.
-For this reason we should not create embryos with the intention of destroying them, as in the creation of embryos for research purposes.
-Neither should we, even for reproductive purposes, produce more embryos than we can expect to introduce into the womb in the hope of implantation.
+A human embryo, even at its earliest stages, commands our reverence and makes a serious moral claim on us.
+For this reason we should not create embryos with the sole intention of destroying them.

 The Issue of “Therapeutic Cloning”

-The United Methodist Church supports persons who wish to enhance medical research by donating their early embryos remaining after in vitro fertilization (IVF) procedures have ended, and urges the United States Congress to pass legislation that would authorize federal funding for derivation of and medical research on human embryonic stem cells that were generated for IVF and remain after fertilization procedures have been concluded, provided that:
+The United Methodist Church supports persons who wish to enhance medical research by donating their early embryos remaining after in vitro fertilization (IVF) procedures have ended, and urges national governments to pass legislation that would authorize funding for derivation of and medical research on human embryonic stem cells that were generated from IVF embryos and remain after fertilization procedures have been concluded, provided that:

-The United States Secretary of Health and Human Services is urged to establish an interdisciplinary oversight body for all research in both the public and private sectors that involves stem cells from human embryos, parthenotes, sperm cells, or egg cells, and cells that produce sperm or eggs.
+National health agencies are urged to establish an interdisciplinary oversight body for all research in both the public and private sectors that involves stem cells from human embryos, adult stem cells that have been made pluripotent, parthenotes, sperm cells, or egg cells, and cells that produce sperm or eggs.